expipiplus1/corsair-one-stats/readme.md

 The core of things is that the host sends a 64B `SET_REPORT` packet, asking for report type `2`, id `0`.
-This packet always starts with the byte `0x3f`, then a counter which *tends* to increase by 8 each time, then another byte which changes every time.
-It ends with a byte which changes every time, and the space in between is filled with some "low entropy" bytes, i.e. all zeros, or incrementing values (the alphabet appears sometimes) or all 0xff or 0x7f.
+This packet always starts with the byte `0x3f`, then a counter which *tends* to increase by about 8 each time.
+The rest of the payload is filled with some "low entropy" bytes, i.e. all zeros, or incrementing values (the alphabet appears sometimes) or all 0xff or 0x7f.
+It ends in a CRC-8 checksum of the counter and the garbage bytes (everything except the 0x3f).

 The response comes as a 64B `URB_INTERRUPT` packet.
 The speeds are in RPM and the temperatures are in 256ths of a degree, all 2B in size